-1.4 Trying Out your VFD2041
+1.5Trying Out your LK204-25

-The unit is connected to power and the PC and the backlight is on.
+The unit is connected to power and the PC and the backlight is on, you will also see a blinking cursor in the top left corner.
 You're ready to make sure it's working properly.

-To experiment with typing text, run a PC terminal program, such as Hyperterm.
+• To experiment with typing text, run a PC terminal program, such as Hyperterm.
 Make sure it's configured to use the correct port.
 Set the baud rate to 19,200.

-If you type characters on the keyboard, they should now appear on the VFD2041 screen.
-(It is normal for text to wrap from line 1 to line 3, then to line 2 then 4.
-See section 3.4.1).
+If you type characters on the keyboard, they should now appear on the LK204-25 screen.
+Text will wrap around to the next line when you reach the end of a line.
 A few common ASCII control characters work as follows:

-Character Hex value Function LF 0x0A Moves cursor to the beginning of the next (or previous) line.
-FF 0x0C Clears the display and puts the cursor at the top left BS 0x08 Moves the cursor one position to the left and clears that position.
+Character Hex value Function CR 0x0D Moves cursor to beginning of the current line.
+LF 0x0A Moves cursor to the beginning of the next (or previous) line.

+FF 0x0C Clears the display and puts the cursor at the top leftBS 0x08 Moves the cursor one position to the left and clears that position.